WilliamOdinson/WilliamOdinson.github.io/_posts/2024-07-16-llm-basic-data-compilation.md

 permalink: /posts/2024/07/llm-basic-data-compilation
 tags:
  - LLM
-excerpt: "This article explores essential factors for running Large Language Models, including VRAM requirements based on model size, inference speeds, and the impact of quantization on performance and memory.
-It evaluates acceleration tools like vLLM and DeepSeed, and examines how context length and batch size influence VRAM usage and efficiency, using data from leading sources."
+excerpt: "This article explores essential factors for running Large Language Models, including VRAM requirements based on model size, inference speeds, and the impact of quantization on performance and memory."
 ---

 Through this article, you can understand the following aspects: